domoticz/domoticz/dzVents/documentation/README.md

  - **email(subject, message, mailTo)**: *Function*.
 Send email.
  - **emitEvent(name,[extra data ])**:*Function*. <sup>3.0.0</sup> Have Domoticz 'call' a customEvent.
 If you just pass a name then Domoticz will execute the script(s) that subscribed to the named customEvent after your script has finished.
 You can optionally pass extra information as a string or table.
 Supports [command options](#Command_options_.28delay.2C_duration.2C_event_triggering.29).
  - **groups(idx/name)**: *Function*: A function returning a group by name or idx.
 Each group has the same interface as a device.
 To iterate over all groups do: `domoticz.groups().forEach(..)`.
 See [Looping through the collections: iterators](#Looping_through_the_collections:_iterators).
 Note that you cannot do `for i, j in pairs(domoticz.groups()) do .. end`.
 Read more about [Groups](#Group).
+ - **hardwareInfo(idx/name)**: <sup>3.0.6</sup> *Function*: A function returning hardwareInfo of a hardware module by name or idx.
+The return of the function is a table with atributes name, type, typeValue, deviceNames (table with names of all active devices defined on this hardware) and deviceIds (table with idx of all active devices defined on this hardware)
  - **helpers**: *Table*.
 Collection of shared helper functions available to all your dzVents scripts.
 See [Shared helper functions](#Shared_helper_functions).
  - **log(message, [level])**: *Function*.
 Creates a logging entry in the Domoticz log but respects the log level settings.
 You can provide the loglevel: `domoticz.LOG_INFO`, `domoticz.LOG_DEBUG`, `domoticz.LOG_ERROR` or `domoticz.LOG_FORCE`.
 In Domoticz settings you can set the log level for dzVents.
 - **moduleLabel**: <sup>3.0.3</sup> Module (script) name without extension.